|First Quality Art from the Animated Film!

 This is the time period when Disney produced hundreds of wonderful short films.
 Some of your favorite

-characters were “born” in this era, including Mickey, Donald, Goofy, Pluto, the Three Little Pigs and many
+characters were “born” in this era, including Mickey, Donald, Goofy, Pluto, the Three Little Pigs and

-concentrate on lesser characters and scenes.
+found if you concentrate on lesser characters and scenes.
 Keep in mind that the first color Mickey

 cartoon was in 1935 and most vintage cels before that date are in black and white.

 Best Values: Look for original pencil art of the main characters to get the best bang for your buck.
-We've

-1930’s films.
+expensive than other 1930’s films.
 Donald art is more plentiful from later years, but can also fall in this

 same price range.
 For cels, search for images of secondary and odd characters for lower prices.
 They can

 capture the flavor of this early era and be surprisingly affordable.

 1937-1949 The Early Features and the War Years

 The release of Snow White in 1937 turned the page on animation art collecting.
-For the first time, Disney
+For the first time,

-production art that might have been reused as cost saving measures or recycled for
+number of delightful production art that might have been reused as cost saving measures or recycled for

 the war effort.
 This is the era that produced many favorite films including Bambi, Pinocchio, and

 Fantasia and some of the less familiar such as Fun and Fancy Free and Make Mine Music.
 Wonderful

 their way to the secondary market today.
 But art from this time period is not plentiful and time and

 patience is necessary to find your favorites.

-Best Values: This is a great time period to look for Donald Duck artwork since he appeared in many war era
+Best Values: This is a great time period to look for Donald Duck artwork since he appeared in many war

-their classic moments.
+lovely poses from their classic moments.
 Remember to recognize minor characters can steal the show in

 your collection and are great values.
 Disney did lots of experimenting in this era.
 Concept art can be

 fun and reasonable.
 Pencil background layouts from less known features or shorts can be a delight and

 very detailed.
 Keep your eyes and mind open to the unusual from these years.

 The Fantasy Years 1950-1959

-Disney returned to the classic fairy tale in this era, releasing such memorable features as Cinderella, Peter
+Disney returned to the classic fairy tale in this era, releasing such memorable features as Cinderella,

-through the Disneyland Art Corner store for as little as $1.50 and many great
+studio marketed cels through the Disneyland Art Corner store for as little as $1.50 and many great

 images still exist in private hands.
 Cels from Cinderella, Alice and Peter Pan tend to be a bit harder to

 find since the films were released before the theme park opened in 1955.

 This is the era to find great cels from the features.
-Most secondary characters are very affordable and even
+Most secondary characters are very affordable and

-as well as Chip and Dale.
+this era as well as Chip and Dale.
 Kings and Queens from the features are fun to collect and not hard to

 get in a very reasonable price range for cels!
 Lady and the Tramp cels of the sidekick dogs can be found

 for great values in most cases and even the lead characters can be great deals.
 Remember that ideal

 portrait-like poses will push prices up, but fun close-ups and action poses can be much more affordable.